 Managed Threading Best Practices

-Discusses levels of synchronization, how to avoid deadlocks and race conditions, single-processor and multiprocessor computers, and other threading issues.
+Discusses levels of synchronization, how to avoid deadlocks and race conditions, and other threading issues.

 Threading Objects and Features

 Describes the managed classes you can use to synchronize the activities of threads and the data of objects accessed on different threads, and provides an overview of thread pool threads.

 Contains classes for using and synchronizing managed threads.

 Contains collection classes that are safe for use with multiple threads.

 Contains classes for creating and scheduling concurrent processing tasks.

 Provides an overview of application domains and their use by the Common Language Infrastructure.